 Some common examples of triggering environments are:

-- Homes of friends or family members (who are not part of your support network as mentioned above)
+Ø Homes of friends or family members (who are not part of your support network)

-- Being around people who abuse drugs or alcohol
+Ø Being around people who abuse drugs/ alcohol

 If you can’t avoid any of these situations, use the buddy system.
-Call on a supportive person to attend the event with you so that they can steer you away from temptation should it rear its head and help you stay sober during the holidays too.
+Call on a supportive person to attend the event with you so that they can steer you away from temptation should it rear its head.
+This tactic is helpful when you are trying to stay sober during the holidays too.

 You can’t control everything around you, especially when it comes to facing triggers.
 You may experience momentary strong cravings.
 That’s why having a clear prevention plan in place will help.